dot-hex/dot-hex.github.io/keyboard-page.md

 ## General Information

 A 65 percent with a see through polycarbonate blocker.
-Inspired by the TGR 910 and the Perry's MC65, as well as the OTD Corsa.
+Inspired by the TGR 910 and Perry's MC65, as well as the OTD Corsa.
 With a low front height and a brass internal weight to help acoustics, this board is close to what many might consider a default.

 Currently this board is in the **Interest Check** stage.
 It will be sold by [Keyspensory](keyspensory.store), pending enough interest.